Australian Consulate-General

 For the latest immigration and citizenship news, see News archive.

-Home Affairs advises Australian citizens should depart from and return to Australia on an Australian passport and should not apply for visas to Australia on their foreign passports.
+Australian citizens - Home Affairs advises Australian citizens should depart from and return to Australia on an Australian passport and should not apply for visas to Australia on their foreign passports.
 Home Affairs further advises Australian citizens seeking to enter Australia on another country's passport may experience difficulties and delays while their identity and citizenship is confirmed by Home Affairs.
+Further Home Affairs information available at Travel documents for Australian citizens.

-Home Affairs information for permanent residents of Australia - Permanent resident (homeaffairs.gov.au)
+Permanent residents of Australia - Home Affairs information for permanent residents of Australia is available at Permanent resident (homeaffairs.gov.au) and Travel documents for permanent residents of Australia.

 Foreign travellers - Home Affairs recommends foreign travellers hold a passport valid for at least six (6) months and to enter Australia on a visa appropriate to their circumstances.